Check out the video available!

 Biblical.
 Progressive.
 Inclusive.
 Reach Beyond Mission is a theologically progressive youth mission program that goes beyond traditional mission, combing service opportunities with thoughtful and intentional poverty education.

-[Programs of Reach Beyond Mission are run in Austin and Houston, TX and in Washington DC.]
+[Programs of Reach Beyond Mission are run in Austin, Dallas and Houston, TX and in Washington DC.]

 Projects/Focus: Reach Beyond Mission is a fully planned youth mission experience.
 Youth join youth from other churches across the country to explore issues of culture, gender, and poverty in an urban setting.
 Participants volunteer at numerous metropolitan area non-profits working with the homeless, low-income families, children, people with disabilities and the elderly.
 Reach Beyond Mission provides speakers, age-appropriate activities, and discussion starters to help young people explore the biblical, theological, economic, social, and political issues related to poverty.